Day 2 - Arriving at Le Puy en Velay France

 Séminaire-Accueil Saint-Georges

 Comments: Le Grand Seminaire provided simple, clean accommodations and the opportunity to meet many other pilgrims at the communal dinner.
-The staff were very friendly, and I would definitely recommend staying here.
+The staff were very friendly, and I recommend staying here.

 Comments